astrodsg/astrodsg.github.io/content/blog/2014/2014-10-25-supermongo-to-python.md

 Matplotlib is a domain-specific plotting library for the general-purpose programming language Python.
 This library provides all the plotting capabilities of Supermongo and more.
 This post is to provide a 1-to-1 guide for Supermongo experts to apply their knowledge in Python with Matplotlib.

-Other Python plotting packages include : bokeh, vispy,
+Other Python plotting packages include : bokeh, plotly, vispy

 <!-- __TODO: outline__